comagnan/comagnan.github.io/docs/profiles.markdown

 **Likes**: Honesty, humility, discovery.
 Her special scarf.<br>
 **Dislikes**: Being alone for too long.
 Being around people for too long.<br>
 <br>
 A young wanderer, never staying in one place for long.
-A long, winding journey took her to the little town of Saint-Joel-De-Nulpart, where she's staying at for a while.<br>
+A long, winding journey took her to the little town of Saint-Joel-De-Nulpart, where she currently stays.<br>
 <br>
 To tell the truth, it's hard to get a good handle on her!
 Mélodie can appear so aloof..
 And you notice the glean in her eyes, or she asks a question that betrays that, all along, she was paying attention to every word.<br>
 <br>